ua-chjb/datakit-march-april/README.md

 # datakit-march-april
 World Bank Group dataset

+target users
+- this data would be great with a Tableau or PowerBI, due to the string length of column names

-The data can be found at this link: https://www.worldbank.org/en/publication/globalfindex
+The data is originally from this link: https://www.worldbank.org/en/publication/globalfindex

 The following changes were made to this dataset: